Azure/data-landing-zone/README.md

 Take note of the output.
 It will be required for the next steps.

 For automation purposes of this repo, few more role assignments are required for this service principle.

-This can be further reduced in a production scenario.
+> Note: The number of role assignments can be further reduced in a production scenario.
+The **Network Contributor** role assignment is just required to automatically setup the vnet peering between the data management environment and the data landing zone.
+Without this, DNS resolution will not work and in- and outbound traffic will be dropped, because there is no line of sight to the Azure Firewall.

 Required role assignments include:

 | Role Name | Description | Scope |
 |:----------|:------------|:------|